yasirujanith/audition-api/README.md

 The application employs interceptors to capture trace details and log the request and response information of third-party services.
 The `LoggingInterceptor` and `TracingInterceptor` classes facilitate these functionalities.

+## Logging

+The application uses Logback for logging and provides three types of log appenders:

+1. **console**: Logs are output to the console.
+2. **flatfile**: Logs are written to a file with a rolling policy based on time.
+3. **logstash**: Logs are written to a file in JSON format, suitable for log aggregation tools like Logstash.

+The logstash appender includes trace and span IDs to facilitate distributed tracing.

 ## Code Quality Tools

 The project uses the following code quality tools: